Syria army says retakes key northwest town

 Syria government forces recaptured the strategic highway town of Maaret al-Numan from jihadist and allied rebels on Wednesday, the army said, returning for the first time in seven years.

 "Our forces managed in the past few days to stamp out terrorism in many villages and towns," including Maaret al-Numan, an army spokesman said.

-Tens of thousands of civilians have fled the government's advance into the south of Idlib in recent months, seeking safety closer to the Turkish border further north.
+Tens of thousands of civilians have fled the government's advance into the south of Idlib province, seeking safety closer to the Turkish border further north.

-Government forces, which now control around 70 percent of Syria, have repeatedly vowed to retake the entire country, including Idlib.
+Government forces, which now control around 70 percent of Syria, have repeatedly vowed to recapture the entire country, including Idlib province.

 The civil war has killed more than 380,000 people and displaced more than half the country's population since it erupted following the brutal repression of anti-government protests in 2011.